monorkin/croatia/README.md

   #     ca_chain: ENV["FISCALIZATION_CA_CHAIN"] # optional, or "path/to/your/ca_cert.crt"
   #   },
   #   password: "credential_password" # only needed for encrypted private keys
   # }
+  #
+  # Additional fiscalization options
+  # config.fiscalization = {
+  #   pool_size: 5, # Number of threads to use for fiscalization requests; with Rails you'd want to set this to ENV.fetch("RAILS_MAX_THREADS", 5).to_i
+  #   pool_timeout: 5, # Timeout for each fiscalization request in seconds
+  #   keep_alive_timeout: 60, # For how long to keep a connection open before closing it - speeds up consecutive requests
+  # }
 end
 ```